Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Spectral inference for stationary TS-NSD

-In practical terms, the \Rlogo~package \pkg{GNAR} provides the implementation for the least squares estimates of the GNAR parameters, from which \( \widehat{\mathbf{f}}_{\text{GNAR}}(\omega) \) can be obtained via~\eqref{eq:gnarspecest}.
-While parametric estimation is a computationally efficient and interpretable method for estimating \(\mathbf{f}_{\text{GNAR}}(\omega) \), its accuracy depends on the correct specification of the GNAR model and the accuracy of the parameter estimates.
-To mitigate the risk of model misspecification, a nonparametric estimation approach, as often discussed in the literature, can also be considered.
-In Sections~\ref{sec:Np_AN}~\ref{GNAR_spec_PN} and~\ref{sec:GNAR_induced}, we introduce a possible nonparametric framework for this task, leveraging the network structure and insights from the nonparametric spectral estimation literature.
+While parametric estimation is computationally efficient and interpretable, its accuracy relies on the correct specification of the model.
+To mitigate the risk of model misspecification, a nonparametric estimation approach can also be considered, as introduced next.